 Whether or not the Public Offering actually occurs depends on a number of factors, including market conditions.
 Any Public Offering will only be made pursuant to an Underwriting Agreement, the terms of which are subject to negotiation between the Company and the Representative.

 Very truly yours,

 (Name - Please Print)

 (Signature)

 (Name of Signatory, in the case of entities - Please Print)

+(Tid.
+CCionet and in the conference Discountry)

 (Title of Signatory, in the case of entities - Please Print)

 Address:

 SheppardMullin